DMW2151/building-on-dok8s/app_deployment_notes.md

   -f "./manifests/ingress/cert-manager-values-v${CERT_MANAGER_HELM_CHART_VERSION}.yaml"
 ```

-[Cert Manager](https://cert-manager.io/docs/concepts/) relies on a series of custom resources (CRD) to get a cert from a CA. One of the unique elements of this process is that Cert-Manager needs to be able to control the DNS records for a domain.
+[Cert Manager](https://cert-manager.io/docs/concepts/) relies on a series of custom resources (CRD) to get a cert from a CA (Let's Encrypt).
+One of the unique elements of this process is that Cert-Manager needs to be able to control the DNS records for a domain.
 As a result, I create a secret (my D.O token) and pass it into the cluster for CM to reference.

 ```bash
 # Add DO Token as Secret for CM to manage DNS records